 (Total cost per employee in €)

-Currently, knowledge and skills of some 26,000 employees in over 700 companies make the Slovenia’s manufacturers of pharmaceuticals and chemical products highly successful in key export markets while over 3,000 students in secondary schools for chemistry, pharmacy, biology, human and veterinary medicine guarantee highly qualified entry-level employees.
-The figures illustrating enrolment in postsecondary education are equally high: nearly 10,500 students are enrolled in undergraduate courses in chemical technology, biology, pharmacy, human and veterinary medicine.
+Currently, knowledge and skills of over 27,000 employees in some 850 companies make the Slovenia’s manufacturers of pharmaceuticals and chemical products highly successful in key export markets while 4,000 students in secondary schools for chemistry, pharmacy, biology and veterinary medicine guarantee highly qualified entry-level employees.
+The figures illustrating enrolment in postsecondary education are equally high: some 5,200 students are enrolled in undergraduate courses in chemical technology, biology, pharmacy and veterinary medicine.

 The story does not end with a diploma and a good grasp of foreign languages.
 Upskilling the existing workforce and attracting new entrants willing to acquire new work-based qualification for the chemicals sector has built a bridge between universities and industry, and helped to develop the new work-based qualification for chemicals sector.
 The success of the industry leaders is partly built on existing good practice in delivering fit for purpose education, training and development for those already working in the sector as a number of Slovenian companies has shown.